chrispy90/Remote-Sensing-Final/README.md

 >6.)
 Run the Support Vector Machine Classifier

 >7.)
-Compute accuracy for each classifier with a confussion matrix
+Compute accuracy for each classifier with a confusion matrix